M-Aloysie/alx-pre_course/0x01-git/README.md

-This is my first README.md file for this directory
+This is my first README.md for this directory